 Frequently Asked Questions

-We are a chronic and acute pain center made up of board-certified healthcare professionals with special training in the management of pain.
-At the Center, we offer a multidisciplinary approach.
-That is, physicians from different fields of medicine work as a team in providing care to the individual patient.
-Included are anesthesiologists, internists, physical medicine specialists and psychiatrists.
-We also have dentists specializing in head, neck and facial pain and psychologists specializing in behavioral medicine.
-Physicians at the center work in partnership with your referring doctor to ensure continuity of care.
-Our goal is to help ease your pain and suffering so that you can return to work and a live fuller, more productive life.
+The Pain Center is comprised of board-certified healthcare professionals with specialized training in the diagnosis, treatment and management of pain.
+At the Pain Center, we offer a multidisciplinary approach to the treatment of pain.
+Our doctors from different fields of medicine and backgrounds work as a team in providing care to the individual patient.
+We work in partnership with your referring doctor to ensure continuity of care.
+Our goal is to help ease your pain so that you can live a fuller, more productive life.

 The most important advantages are:

-- Patients receive treatment from a renowned staff of doctors whose efforts are devoted exclusively to easing pain
+- Patients receive treatment from a renowned staff of doctors, dentists and psychologists whose efforts are devoted exclusively to diagnosing and treating pain.

-- Cedars-Sinai doctors have access to state-of-the-art equipment for diagnosing the origin and causes of pain and for developing treatment plans
+- Patients at Cedars-Sinai have access to state-of-the-art equipment for diagnosing the origin and causes of their pain.

-- Ongoing research studies being conducted at Cedars-Sinai ensure that the newest techniques and discoveries move quickly from the lab patient care
+- Ongoing research studies conducted at Cedars-Sinai ensure that the newest techniques and procedures are available to the patients of the Pain Center.

 The Pain Center uses the following therapies to ease head and neck pain: